 In the context of modern times, how geomagnetically quiet was the Maunder Minimum?
-Unfortunately, these data had ceased to be recored by 1962.
+Unfortunately, regular auroral sightings had ceased to be recorded by 1962.
 At most, during most of the Maunder Minimum period, only one aurora was observed at mid-latitudes in a single year, but during most years, no aurora were reported.
-In fact, during the 70 year period, only 5-6 events we reported.
+No more than one mid-latitude aurora was reported for any year during the Maunder Minimum.
+In fact, during the 70 year period, only 5-6 events we were reported.
 This once in more than a decade frequency is considerably lower than the time period from 1900-1963, when the Réthly & Berkes (1963) records stopped.
-Unfortunately, aurora are not generally counted in modern times.
+Unfortunately, aurora are not counted in the same way in modern times.
 Therefore, we again conclude that these aurora data likely represent a lower limit for geomagnetic activity.